raspberrypilearning/quiz-time/en/step_3.md

 It has two parameters `question` and `result`.

-When the function runs, it can use the word `question` to refer to the first value passed to it as an argument (in this case `q1`) and the word `result` to refer to the second value passed to it as an argument (in this case `#result`).
+When the function runs, it uses the word `question` to refer to the first value passed to it as an argument (in this case `q1`) and the word `result` to refer to the second value passed to it as an argument (in this case `#result`).

 In this way, the function can be called with different values as arguments and use them in its code.